shadowquillapp/shadowquillapp/README.md

 **Complete Privacy**: No data ever leaves your computer.
 All AI processing runs locally through Ollama.

-**Local Storage**: Your chats, saved presets, and settings are stored locally in the app’s profile (Electron’s Chromium storage: localStorage/IndexedDB).
-You can view the exact paths and factory‑reset from the in‑app Data Location panel.
+**Local Storage**: Your chats, presets, system prompts, and settings are stored locally in the app's user data directory using localStorage and JSON files.
+You can view the exact paths and factory‑reset from Settings → Data Location.

-**Modern Interface**: Clean, beautiful design with three themes and responsive layout that works on any screen size.
+**Modern Interface**: Clean, beautiful design with four themes and responsive layout that works on any screen size.

 ## Features

-### Prompt Building
+### Chat Interface

-- **Structured Guidance**: Create prompts from scratch with helpful controls and options
+- **Natural Conversation**: Chat directly with AI to generate and refine prompts
-- **Task Types**: Choose from general, coding, image, research, writing, or marketing tasks
+- **Task Types**: Choose from general, coding, image, video, research, writing, or marketing tasks
 - **Customization**: Adjust tone, detail level, output format, language, and creativity
-- **Save Presets**: Store your favorite prompt configurations for quick reuse
+- **Chat History**: All conversations are saved locally and easy to access

+### Preset Studio

+- **Visual Preset Manager**: Dedicated studio interface for creating and managing prompt presets
+- **Rich Configuration**: Configure all prompt parameters including task type, tone, detail, format, and task-specific options
+- **Apply to Chat**: Load presets directly into your chat sessions
+- **Import/Export**: Duplicate and organize your preset library

 ### AI Integration

 - **Provider: Ollama (local only)** — no cloud providers
 - **Gemma 3 only (1B, 4B, 12B, 27B)** — explicitly supported and auto‑detected
 - **Auto‑Detection**: Finds your installed Gemma 3 models from the local Ollama daemon
-- **Easy Switching**: Pick a Gemma 3 size from the built‑in connection dialog
+- **Easy Switching**: Pick a Gemma 3 size from the model selector in chat
-- **No Internet Required**: Prompts are generated entirely on your machine
+- **No Internet Required**: All AI processing happens entirely on your machine

 ### User Experience

-- **Three Beautiful Themes**: Default (purple), WarmEarth, and Light
+- **Four Beautiful Themes**: Earth (warm), Purple Dark, Dark, and Light
-- **Chat History**: Conversations are saved locally and easy to find
-- **Code Highlighting**: Formatted code blocks with copy button
+- **Code Highlighting**: Syntax-highlighted code blocks (JSON, Markdown) with copy button
+- **System Prompt Editor**: Customize the AI's behavior with your own system prompts
 - **Responsive Design**: Works great on desktop, with mobile-friendly sidebar
 - **Keyboard Friendly**: Navigate and interact efficiently
+- **Data Management**: View storage locations and reset app data from settings

 ## Download